Passport Issuance and Denial to Minors Involved in Custody Disputes

 Passports - General Information:

 A passport is a travel document issued by a competent authority showing the bearer's origin, identity, and nationality, if any, which is valid for the entry of the bearer into a foreign country.
 (8 U.S.C 1101(30)).
 Under U.S. law, U.S. citizens must enter and depart the U.S. with valid U.S. passports.
 (8 U.S.C.
 1185(b)).
 This requirement is waived, however, for travel from countries within the Western Hemisphere, with the exception of Cuba.
 (22 CFR 53.2).
 However, each foreign country has its own entry requirements concerning citizenship, passports and visas.
-Information regarding those requirements may be obtained from the appropriate foreign embassy or consulate or from our publication "Foreign Entry Requirements."
-These requirements, along with the addresses and telephone numbers for foreign embassies and consulates near you are found on the Department of State website.
+Information regarding those requirements may be obtained from the appropriate foreign embassy or consulate or from our Country Information page.

 The Privacy Act and Passports:

 Please be aware that Passport Services records are subject to the Privacy Act of 1974 (5 USC 552a).
 The information contained therein, if any, is considered privileged and not a public record.
 If a file is located, it would be available only to the subject, his legal guardian, custodian or pursuant to a court order issued by a court of competent jurisdiction.
 Passport information is protected by the provisions of the Privacy Act (PL 93-579) passed by Congress in 1974.
 Information regarding adults may be available to law enforcement officials or pursuant to a court order issued by the court of competent jurisdiction in accordance with (22 CFR 51.27).

 While we make every effort to be of assistance, the Office of Children's Issues can assume no legal responsibility for the services provided.